getdokan/storegrowth-sales-booster/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Boost Your Sales and Conversion with Upsell, FOMO, Buy one get one, Buy x get y, Fly Cart, Direct Checkout, Add To Cart Redirect, BOGO, Quick View, Sales Countdown Timer, Floating Notification Bar, Live Sales Notifications, Upsell Order Bump & Many More.
+Boost WooCommerce conversions: Fly Cart, Direct Checkout, Add to Cart Redirect, BOGO, Quick View, Countdown Timer, Floating Bar, Sales Alerts, Upsell

 == Description ==

-= Maximize your WooCommerce sales with powerful marketing modules such as fly cart, direct checkout, add to cart redirect, bogo, quikc view, upsell order bump, sales countdown, live sales notification, and many more! =
+= Boost your WooCommerce sales with StoreGrowth's advanced marketing modules, including Fly Cart, Direct Checkout, Add-to-Cart Redirect, BOGO offers, Quick View, Upsell Order Bumps, Sales Countdown, Live Sales Notifications, and more! =

-[StoreGrowth](https://storegrowth.io/) is a conversion-boosting toolkit to help you optimize your sales campaigns for the best results.
-It offers you **10+ powerful marketing modules** in one place, so you don’t need to use multiple plugins to increase sales.
+[StoreGrowth](https://storegrowth.io/) is your all-in-one conversion-boosting toolkit, specially designed to help you grow quickly with diverse sales campaigns. **With 10+ powerful marketing modules** in one place, you can boost sales without juggling multiple plugins.

 - **It is lightweight and easy to use.**
 - **It is standalone with no page builder dependency.**